mitkox/AzureTerraformWorkshop/README.md

 - Understanding Infrastructure as Code concepts
 - Terraform as an Infrastructure as Code provider for Azure
-- Integrating Terraform on Azure DevOps tooling.
+- Integrating Terraform on Azure DevOps tooling. --> ACE

 Attendees will learn basics of Infrastructure as Code  and gain skills on deploying and managing Azure resources using Terraform.